 Most of us are usually worried about the security of our desktops or laptops and forget to think about our cell phones.

-Unlike desktops, your smartphones and tablets carry all sorts of information from your personal photographs, important emails and your sensitive financial details.
-And due to rise in mobile usage, hackers have shifted their interest from desktops to the mobile platform.
+Unlike desktops, your smartphones and tablets carry all sorts of information from your personal photographs, important emails, and your sensitive financial details.
+And due to a rise in mobile usage, hackers have shifted their interest from desktops to mobile platforms.